Assessment and Management Peripheral 1

-This degree, accredited by the Chartered Society of Physiotherapy, equips you with the knowledge and skills required by physiotherapists to provide evidence-based health care.
+This degree* equips you with the knowledge and skills required by physiotherapists to provide evidence-based health care.
 Our physiotherapy graduates have excellent problem-solving skills, they are technically proficient, professionally aware and as such, move seamlessly into graduate practice - in short, they are very employable.
 The course benefits from dedicated and innovative teaching staff operating from purpose-built, state-of-the-art technical and learning facilities.
 Upon graduation, you are eligible to become a member of the Chartered Society of Physiotherapy and apply to be placed on the Health and Care Professions Council’s (HCPC) Register of Physiotherapists.

 The NHS Constitution is at the heart of our recruitment and selection process for students applying to become health care professionals.

-We're proud to say that in the Complete University Guide 2021 rankings our Physiotherapy course has jumped to 9th place nationally, putting us in the top 10.
-We also ranked joint 1st nationally for student satisfaction and joint 1st for graduate prospects (100%).
+We're proud to say that in the Complete University Guide 2020 rankings our Physiotherapy course has jumped to 15th place nationally.

 You will learn: